This tutorial is a brief description of the standard procedure that I follow each time I have to set up a new Ubuntu VPS server.

 Each time your SSH connection gets terminated (e.g. timeout, error), all running processes will typically terminate as well.
 This can leave your server in an undefined state, depending on what you were doing before disconnecting.
-That's why, when opening a SSH connection to a remote server, it's always good practise to work on a Screen session.
+That's why, when opening a SSH connection to a remote server, it's always good practice to work on a Screen session.
 Screen provides a virtual terminal, that continues to run, even if your SSH connection gets terminated.

-$ apt-get install screen
+$ apt install screen

-- Disable the annoying startup message:
+Disable the annoying startup message:

-$ nano /etc/screenrc
+$ nano /etc/screenrc startup_message off